 Before Your Visit

 The Museum is open every day except Yom Kippur (October 4, 2014) and Christmas Day (December 25).
 The Permanent Exhibition and special exhibitions are open from 10 a.m. to 5:20 p.m., with extended hours in the spring.
-Please consult Museum Hours for additional details.
+See Museum Hours for details.

 During the months of March through August, timed passes are required to enter the Permanent Exhibition.
 To reserve them online in advance of your visit, please see Admission and Ticketing.
 No passes are required for any other special exhibitions.

 View the Museum Guide (PDF) for a general overview of what you can expect to see on your visit, and check at the Information Desk during your visit for a complete list of that day’s programs.

 The Museum advises groups of 40 or more to use our online group reservation system.
 We offer a limited number of reservations each day and these can fill up quickly, especially during the months of March through August.
 With a reservation, you do not need passes for entry to the Permanent Exhibition.
 Find out more about planning a group visit.

 Admission to the Museum is free.
 From March through August, timed passes are required to enter the Permanent Exhibition.
 No passes are required for any other Museum exhibitions.

 March through August: To prevent crowding during the busy season, the Museum distributes free timed passes for the Permanent Exhibition.
 These passes are available at the Museum on the day of your visit or online in advance (external link).
 The passes are printed with a one-hour time range, during which you may enter the Permanent Exhibition; passes are not valid for entry after that time.
 The earliest pass time for entry is 10–11 a.m. and the latest is 3:30–4:30 p.m.